shubham1o1/R-crashcourse/README.md

     ```
 - Select the code and click on run.
 - We haven't specified the path to the data file.
-When we run the above script a browse window appears in our working directory, where we can specify the data file.
+When we run the above script a browse window dialogue box appears in our working directory.
+Here we can specify the file that contains data.
 After running the script playerrbi_avg.png file is created in the working directory.

 ### 4. 09:57 Assignment